 Chapter 2- The Social and Cultural Determinants of Health

 By Rebecca E. Olson, Allyson Mutch, Lisa Fitzgerald and Sophie Hickey

-By Alex Workman, Zakia Hossain, Pranee Liamputtong and Angelica Ojinnaka
+By Alexander Workman, Syeda Zakia Hossain, Pranee Liamputtong, Angelica Ojinnaka and Elias Mpofu

 Chapter 4- Principles of Cultural Safety

 By Robyn Williams, Tinashe Dune and Kim McLeod

 Chapter 5- Policy and Advocacy in Culturally Diverse Health Care